bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Drizzle
+- Heavy Rain
 - 94% humidity
-- 10 mph wind
+- 14 mph wind
 - 100% cloud cover
-- 28 AQI 🟩
+- 30 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
+- 0.25 inches of rain in the past 24 hours
-- 0.58 inches of rain expected in the next 48 hours
+- 0.43 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>